James F. Neal: Additional high-profile cases

 In 1985, Fortune magazine named Neal one of the United States' top trial lawyers.
 Neal defended film director John Landis in a manslaughter trial resulting from the death of actor Vic Morrow and two children during the 1982 filming of Twilight Zone: The Movie.
 Following this success, John Landis cast Neal (and his law partner James F. Sanders) as extras in the 1988 movie Coming to America.
 Neal represented Exxon Corporation after the 1989 Exxon Valdez oil spill in Alaska.

 Television actor

 In addition to trial litigation, Neal did legal work for a number of Nashville-based country-western entertainers.
 One of his clients, Johnny Cash, cast him as a lawyer in the 1983 made-for-television movie Murder in Coweta County.
 Neal also played himself in Watergate, a 1994 television mini-series.
+Neal has been portrayed by others, such as J.C.
+MacKenzie in the Martin Scorsese film The Irishman.

 Death

 Neal died at the age of 82 on October 21, 2010, in Nashville, Tennessee due to esophageal cancer.
-He was survived by widow Dianne Ferrell Neal, to whom he had been married for 20 years, two kids, and three grandchildren.
+He was survived by widow Dianne Ferrell Neal, to whom he had been married for 20 years, three children, and five grandchildren.